-The results of the environmental noise propagation model indicate the predicted sound levels from the proposed Shell Canada Car Wash operations are predicted to exceed the daytime and nighttime PSLs of Bylaw 6980 at the property line with 1130 Lakewood Terrace.
-The results with the sound barrier in place indicate compliance with the daytime and nighttime PSLs of Bylaw 6980 at the receiver locations assessed.
+The results of the environmental noise propagation model indicate the predicted sound levels from the proposed Shell Canada Car Wash operations are predicted to exceed the nighttime PSLs of Bylaw 6980 at the property line of 1130 Lakewood Terrace.
+The results with the sound barrier in place indicate compliance with the daytime and nighttime PSLs of Bylaw 6980 at the property line of 1130 Lakewood Terrace.